omnimap123/anonymous_code/README.md

-# anonymous code of "OmniMap: A Comprehensive Mapping Framework Integrating Optics, Geometry, and Semantics"
+# OmniMap: A Comprehensive Mapping Framework Integrating Optics, Geometry, and Semantics
-# coming soon!!!
+The full implementation of OmniMap is coming soon !!!